Egyptian Revival Furniture

 Art has always been appreciated all over the world.
 No matter what time or age we are living in, the beauty of art and culture cannot be dimmed or overlooked.
 Consequently, Egyptian Revival Furniture is part of our culture.

 The Egyptian revival in the decorative arts is considered to be one of the great distinguishing art movements of the 19th century.
-The period known as the Egyptian revival appears mainly in the early nineteenth century.
-It is a style of Western art in which Egyptian motifs were used on all manner of decorative objects, including furniture, lighting, sculpture, painting, etc in addition to architecture and design.
+The period known as the Egyptian Revival appears mainly in the early nineteenth century.
+It is a style of Western art in which ancient Egyptian furniture motifs were used on all manner of decorative objects, including furniture, lighting, sculpture, painting, etc in addition to architecture and design.

 Generally, it is credited to the awareness of the public about ancient Egyptian monuments encouraged by Napoleon’s conquest of Egypt and his defeat of Admiral Nelson at the Battle of the Nile in the year 1798.
 A scientific entourage of 160 academics joined Napoleon on this journey to Egypt to document and record their findings.